Rubyeat/Missing-Region-Detection/README.md

 .
 Filter out those missing chunk

 Input:
 .
-Containing the counted k-mers of each species
+Files containing the counted k-mers of each species .
+A file named species.txt where the species name and the length of the genome sequences will be given.
+.

 Output:
-.
-K-mers before filtering the missing chunk
 .
 K-mers after filtering the missing chunk

 Dataset: